Sea Urchins, a California Cuisine

 During the 1960s, Halmay said, sea urchins were especially considered a threat to fisheries, since the creatures would cut through and dislocate the healthy kelp forests that the fisheries rely on.
 Different measures were taken to try to eradicate them, such as crushing them with hammers and liming them.

 But this changed in the 1970s when another use was utilized for the spiny echinoid: as culinary delight.
 The San Diego Fisherman's Association was formed in the 1970s, rallying enough support to convince authorities to allow for the fishery of sea urchins.
-Safe fishing practices currently exist now, and the industry is constantly working with the California Department of Fish and Game to maintain them.
+Safe fishing practices exist now, and the industry is constantly working with the California Department of Fish and Wildlife to maintain them.

 With urchins running abundant across the coast of California, it might be easy to assume that the fishing trade is plentiful.
 Quite the opposite is so, however: sea urchin fishing can be a hazardous occupation, and only a selective number of permits are released.
 Divers must battle unreliable conditions under water, breathe through a hose of air that is attached to their boat far above in order to have both hands free for picking urchins, and often anchor their boats in rocky coastal areas.

-While nearly all urchins were initially exported to Japan when the trade first started, now, one-third of the more than 800,000 pounds that are produced is consumed in the U.S. Because they are a high-ranked international delicacy, they are highly subject to "Best Fishing" restrictions, which ensure that only quality sea urchin is caught and served.
+While nearly all urchins were initially exported to Japan when the trade first started, now, one-third of the more than 800,000 pounds that are produced is consumed in the U.S. Because they are a high-ranked international delicacy, they are highly subject to "Best Practices" standards, which ensure that only quality sea urchin is caught and served.
 For instance, these practices list specific conditions for harvesting, handling, packing and temperature and sanitation restrictions.
 In Southern California, harvested urchins must be at least 3.25 inches, while in Northern California, they must be at least 3.5 inches.
 While there are no legal requirements for how quickly the urchins must reach consumers, because of the short shelf-life of the urchin, they try to get the urchins to the processors within 12 hours, and the processors try to process them within 24-48 hours.

 - are sought after for their gonads, the yellow-colored portion inside the shell and the only edible part of the creature